tbarron/tbarron.github.io/done.md

  * Figure out: Why is jekyll not processing bookmarks.md into bookmarks.html?
    * Apparently it was some kind of caching issue.
 Now it's working.

+  * I'd like to change the title of the front page.
+Will jekyll let me do that?

+  * I want jekyll to build index.html from, say index.md.
+Can we do that?